Ransomware Making Organizations Rethink Disaster Recovery

 For reasons stated above, common security mechanisms in place in most organizations today are simply not sufficient to be 100% safe from malware infections and especially ransomware.
 Organizations must protect themselves from the potential of all onsite backups being compromised by ransomware in a worst case scenario.

-If an organization has no offsite DR facility, then backups to cloud should be considered as a means to safely store data outside of the scope of potential malware infection.
+If an organization has no offsite DR facility, then backup to cloud should be considered as a mean to safely store data outside of the scope of potential malware infection.
 Retention policies also can be leveraged to make sure data is kept for the period that makes sense to the business and that allows for recovery point objectives to be met.

 NAKIVO Backup & Replication 6.1 makes the process of copying backups either offsite or to the cloud as easy as scheduling the job to run after a successful backup happens.
 The backup copy job will be kicked off immediately and will make sure that your data is protected offsite via the copy.